datenstrom/yellow/README.md

 How do I get started?
 ----------------------
 You already have everything you need.
-Start editing your website.
+Start by editing your website.
 That's it.
 For more information see [Yellow documentation](https://github.com/markseu/yellowcms-extensions/blob/master/documentation/README.md).

 License and thanks
 ------------------
 * Yellow by Mark Seuffert and David Fehrmann is licensed under [GPLv2](http://opensource.org/licenses/GPL-2.0).
-* [PHP Markdown Extra](https://github.com/michelf/php-markdown) by Michel Fortin is licensed under [BSD license](http://opensource.org/licenses/BSD-3-Clause)
+* [PHP Markdown Extra](https://github.com/michelf/php-markdown) by Michel Fortin is licensed under [BSD license](http://opensource.org/licenses/BSD-3-Clause).